Skip to main content

 For deposit webhook flows:

-1. Create a sandbox onramp
+1. Create a sandbox receive instruction

 2. Trigger a sandbox deposit with Create a sandbox deposit